Mortal Kombat Trilogy: PlayStation

 This version was developed by Avalanche Software.
 There are at least three public revisions of this game for the PlayStation; the final version is the North American Greatest Hits and European Platinum edition.
 With each revision, aspects of the gameplay were refined, producing gameplay closer to that of Ultimate Mortal Kombat 3 for the arcade.
 Many of the infinite combos and bugs found in the game only existed in earlier revisions.
-Shang Tsung never appears anywhere within the "Choose Your Destiny" towers, probably because of the loading delays when morphing in the PlayStation version (there are options to completely turn off morphs and let the system load two additional characters into memory when playing as Shang Tsung, eliminating the long loading delays when morphing in MK3); the only time the CPU ever controls Tsung is during the attract mode.
+Shang Tsung never appears anywhere within the "Choose Your Destiny" towers, probably because of the loading delays when morphing in the PlayStation version (there are options to completely turn off morphs or let the system load two additional characters into memory when playing as Shang Tsung, thus eliminating the long loading delays when morphing).
+The only time the CPU ever controls Tsung is during the attract mode.

 After beating the PlayStation version of the game, the final message in the credits says "MK4 coming in 1997".
-The PlayStation version of the game exhibits a number of bugs when played on a PlayStation 2 or PlayStation 3 console which causes the to game freeze at certain points.
+This version of the game exhibits a number of bugs when played on a PlayStation 2 or PlayStation 3 console which causes the game to freeze at certain points.